MESH-Research/invenio-group-collections-kcworks/README.md

 ### Endpoint security

-The endpoint is secured by a token that must be obtained by the Commons instance administrator from the Knowledge Commons Works administrator.
+POST, PUT, and DELETE requests to the endpoint are secured by an oauth token that must be obtained by the Commons instance administrator from the Knowledge Commons Works administrator.
 The token must be provided in the "Authorization" request header.

-## Utility functions

-### `utils.make_group_slug`

-This function takes a string and returns a slug suitable for use as a URL slug for a group collection.
-The slug is generated by converting the string to lowercase, replacing spaces with hyphens, and removing any characters that are not alphanumeric or hyphens.
-The slug is also truncated to 50 characters to ensure that it fits within the Invenio database constraints.

 ## Versions